 Broker non-votes occur when you hold your shares through a broker, and your broker does not vote your shares on a particular matter because (i) the New York Stock Exchange (NYSE) does not deem the matter "routine" and (ii) your broker has not received voting instructions from you.
-On routine matters, such as the election of directors, your broker can vote your shares without instructions from you.
+On routine matters, such as the election of directors and the ratification of the appointment of our independent registered public accounting firm, your broker can vote your shares without instructions from you.